Inflation in Japan

 Japan - Inflation

-In April, the core consumer price index in Japan was flat from the previous month in seasonally-adjusted terms, matching the result in the previous two months.
-April’s reading reflected that higher prices for goods were offset by a decline in prices for semi-durable goods.
+In May, the core consumer price index was flat from the previous month in seasonally-adjusted terms, matching the result in the previous three months.
+May’s reading mainly reflected that higher prices for fuel, light and water charges were offset by lower prices for food and furniture and household utensils.

-Core inflation rose from March’s 0.2% to 0.3% in April.
-The print undershot the 0.4% that market analysts had expected and represented the highest rate since April 2015.
-Overall inflation came in at 0.4% in April, above March’s 0.2%.
+Core inflation rose from April’s 0.3% to 0.4% in May.
+The print was in line with what market analysts had expected and represented the highest rate since April 2015.
+Overall inflation came in at 0.4% in May, matching April’s result.

-Core prices for Tokyo—available one month in advance of the national figures and thus a leading indicator for countrywide inflation—rose 0.1% in May from the same month last year (April: -0.1% year-on-year).
+Core prices for Tokyo—available one month in advance of the national figures and thus a leading indicator for countrywide inflation—were flat on an annual basis, down from May’s 0.1% rise.

 The Bank of Japan (BoJ) expects that core inflation will be between 0.6% and 1.6% in the fiscal year ending March 2018.
 In the following fiscal year, the BoJ sees inflation between 0.8% and 1.9%.
-FocusEconomics Consensus Forecast panelists expect inflation of 0.7% in calendar year 2017, which is unchanged from last month’s estimate.
-In 2018, the panel sees inflation at Error!
-Not a valid link.%.
+FocusEconomics Consensus Forecast panelists expect inflation of 0.6% in calendar year 2017, which is unchanged from last month’s estimate.
+In 2018, the panel sees inflation at 0.8%.

 Japan - Inflation Data